-2. The historical development of the capitalist class
+Historical development of the capitalist class

-This British capitalist class, which, incidentally, is as much Scottish and Welsh as it is English, has developed as a result of a merger between former feudal lords and the bourgeoisie, which took place after the bourgeoisie broke the back of feudal rule in the revolution of 1688.6
+This British capitalist class, which, incidentally is as much Scottish and Welsh as it is English, has developed as a result of a merger between former feudal lords and the bourgeoisie, which took place after the bourgeoisie broke the back of feudal rule in the revolution of 1688.

-Confusion still lingers because of the fact that at one time the aristocracy - ie, the class of the feudal lords - was the ruling class (or upper class),7 while the bourgeoisie was the middle class, standing between the working class and the aristocracy.
-Marx himself often referred to the bourgeoisie as a middle class, although, in Britain at least, it was in his day already rapidly ceasing to be so.
-The 'upper' class today is the bourgeoisie (the capitalist class), which has, incidentally, incorporated within its ranks all that remains of the feudal aristocracy, and the 'middle class' is the petty bourgeoisie.
+Confusion still lingers because of the fact that at one time the aristocracy[†] - ie, the class of the feudal lords - was the ruling class (or upper class), while the bourgeoisie was the middle class.
+Even Marx was known to refer to the bourgeoisie as a middle class, although, in Britain at least, it was in his day already rapidly ceasing to be so.
+The 'upper' class today is the bourgeoisie (the capitalist class), which has, incidentally, incorporated within its ranks all that remains of the feudal aristocracy.